5 June 2017

 We need to call on all governments to sign up to a Water Security for all Australian Statement which includes;

-- That clean and safe drinking is a right of all Australians.
+- Clean and safe drinking is a right of all Australians.

-- That water is a key driver to the Australian economy and investment needs to be made to maximise this value.
+- Water is a key driver to the Australian economy and investment needs to be made to maximise this value.

 - The adoption of an adapted United Nations Water Security Framework as a Water Security Framework for all Australians.

-- A commitment to support the United Nations Sustainable Develop Goals and the Paris Agreement.
+- Support the United Nations Sustainable Develop Goals and the Paris Agreement.

-- A commitment to increase the understanding of the localised impact of climate change on water security
+- Increase the understanding of the localised impact of climate change on water security

-- A commitment to long-term water planning cycles.
+- Long-term water planning cycles.
 National and States will develop a 100-year water security plan for Australia,

 - That the management of water is a shared responsibility of the Commonwealth & State governments, utilities and the private sector.

-- needs to lead all levels of government and industry to support a Water Security Statement for all Australians
+- Lead all levels of government and industry to support a Water Security Statement for all Australians

-- needs to discuss these issues with both the Water Reform Committee and the Urban Water Reform Committee
+- Focusses these issues with both the Water Reform Committee and the Urban Water Reform Committee

-- needs to develop an industry based leadership model to support these committees.
+- Develop an industry based leadership model to support these committees.